Bw3ll/JOP_ROCKET/README.md

 ## More advanced install steps

 To utilize this in a Cygwin environment, you likely will need to install Capstone from the source.
 There are varous ways to do so, and Capstone's documentation provides assistance.
 Cygwin was originally used during the development of the tool, although this is no longer the case.
 JOP ROCKET v2.0 is untested on Cygwin, and command prompt is the recommended usage of JOP ROCKET.
+Note: Cygwin usage is no longer explicitly supported, and it is no longer recommended to be used with this program.

 ## Basic Usage